 They provide adequate space to hang clothing between the two hooks, while adding additional clothing to the lower rod.
 It typically sits 16-20” below the upper rod, and is about 16-20” long.
 This allows for about 8-12 additional articles of clothing in your closet, without crowding the built-in hanging rods.

-Shelf Dividers and Under-Shelf Baskets
+Shelves, Dividers, and Under-Shelf Baskets

-If you’ve got shelves in your closet, make the most of them by dividing the space in a way that makes sense for you.
+If you’ve already got shelves in your closet, make the most of them by dividing the space in a way that makes sense for you.
 No one likes toppled piles of clothing and towels, but that doesn’t have to be the way your closet looks!

 Dividers don’t literally add extra room, but they help neaten up the space you’re using by creating a spill-proof compartment.
 This is great for jeans, or foldable tops, that you want to keep visible but may not wear regularly.

 Under-shelf baskets are commonly used in kitchen cabinets, but they’re also a great way to store towels, socks, and other smaller articles in your closet.
 They’re also cheap!
 Buy a couple to stash the smaller things, while keeping them visible and easy to reach for.